 Navigate to the export file you saved and open it.

 Select the data sources you want to import.
 The imported data source settings are entered automatically.

 Go to the Data Sources tab to edit the scope of your data source settings.
 Each setting on a data source has a 'scope' that you can customize.

 To edit the scopes of your data source settings

 - Shared settings are identical for all users.
 Some settings must be shared and are locked.
 Server and Database are examples of settings that must be shared.
 Users cannot modify the value of shared settings from the Jet Excel add-in.

 - User settings can vary by user.
 Display preferences and authentication information are examples of settings that should be defined as user settings.

-When you have finished editing the scopes of your data source settings, click the Edit Scopes button, again.
+When you have finished editing the scopes of your data source settings, click Edit Scopes again to confirm your changes.

 Go to the Permissions tab to manage the permissions of your users.

 You can give a user access to a data source by selecting the checkbox in the data source's column.
 If a data source is selected for a user, they have permission to access the data source connection properties.